BERLIN: GLOBAL CITY IN THE CENTER OF EUROPE

 Located southwest of Berlin, Weimar is a city with a rich cultural heritage.
 It was the focal point of German Classicism, home of leading writers, philosophers, and musicians, and was recognized as the birthplace of Germany’s Weimar Republic as well as the internationally known movement and school for art and design, the Bauhaus.

-Summer 2013 Estimated Program Fee= $7,500, which includes tuition, program-related excursions, housing, a public transportation pass, and HTH Worldwide Health Insurance.
-Students should also budget $810 in fees (Study Abroad Administrative Fee for NU students), about $1,800 for international airfare, and approximately $2,500 for books and discretionary expenses, including meals, non-program transportation, and incidentals.
+Summer 2014 Estimated Program Fee= $7,700, which includes tuition, housing, program-related excursions, and HTH Worldwide Health Insurance.
+Students should also budget $850 in fees (Study Abroad Administrative Fee for NU students), about $1,600 for international airfare, and $2,500 for books and personal expenses, including meals, non-program transportation, personal travel, and other incidentals.
 Refer to the Downloads for a cost information sheet for this program.

 Students applying to this program are eligible for IPD Study Abroad Fellowships and may be eligible for external funding opportunities.
 Students participating in this program are subject to Withdrawal Policies for Northwestern-Sponsored Programs.